+where the superscript $(0)$ denotes $\lambda=0$.
 Since Eqs.~(\ref{GWeqs}) and (\ref{EMeqs}) are the same form, the mode function for the graviton and the photon at the zeroth order becomes identical.
 Then the solutions of the above equations can be written as

 where $\hat{c}$\,($\hat{d}$) and its conjugate $\hat{c}^\dag$($\hat{d}^\dag$) are constant operators of integration.
 We choose the properly normalized positive frequency mode in the remote past as a basis, which is expressed as